From Punch-Cards to Fingerprints: Tensor puts control back into management at SARIA

 Apart from workforce management and access control, the three SARIA sites are also making very good use of Tensor’s integrated fire roll call feature, which connects the company’s existing fire alarm system and a printer (or a smartphone app) to the Tensor access control system.
 When a fire alarm is triggered, the system automatically prints out a list of who is clocked in and onsite or makes the same list available in the Fire Roll Call app.

-The hardware products are serviced on a yearly basis by the Tensor Operations Department engineers, and Steve described the Tensor hardware as “largely flawless”, with only a couple of minor repairs required ever since 2013.
+The hardware products are serviced on a yearly basis by the Tensor Operations Department engineers, and Steve described the Tensor hardware as “largely flawless”, with only a couple of minor repairs required.
 He has “no complaints” with Tensor’s service, and couldn’t think of an obvious area for improvement.

 Asked whether SARIA had any plans to extend their Tensor system, Steve revealed that “there are several in the pipeline” and in summing up SARIA’s experience of Tensor, Steve concluded: “Tensor enables us to really put the control back into management.”